maidsafe/sn_browser/README.md

 Application developers should use the same link, but choose the `-dev` postfixed version for their platform.
 This version uses a `mock` network to allow local development (without the need to pay PUT costs on a live SAFE Network).

+We use a `dev` branch for development.
+And we keep `master` as a stable reference updated with each release.

 ## Design

 To find out more about the structure of Peruse and the SAFE functionality extending it, [read the Browser Application Design Overview](https://github.com/maidsafe/safe_browser/blob/master/docs/browser-development/Application-Design-Overview.md).